zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 Applications that expect configuration parameters to only exist on the root device will have to be updated to support this change.

+## Removed `preserveUnknownValues` driver option, distinguish between (known to be) unknown and not (yet) known states/values

+Several CCs use the value 254 to indicate that a state is unknown.
+However this value often lies outside of the normal range of values, e.g. 0-99 for multilevel switches.
+Other CCs translate the raw numeric values to another type, e.g. `boolean` for the `Binary Switch CC`.
+So simply preserving the 254 isn't an option, because it would throw off applications which expect a value in the defined range or of the correct type.

+Previously, Z-Wave JS used `"unknown"` or `undefined` (based on the driver option `preserveUnknownValues`), which both have downsides aswell:

+-   The string `"unknown"` is obviously not a number or boolean, which could cause errors
+-   `undefined` gets "filtered" out by the value DB, because it also means **no value**.
+As a result changes **to** `unknown` would cause no events
+-   `undefined` could also mean the data hasn't been queried yet, but it is impossible to distinguish from the `unknown` case

+To solve this dilemma, Z-Wave JS now uses two distinct values (and types using the same name):

+-   `NOT_KNOWN` is an alias for `undefined` and indicates that a value is **not known (yet)**, either for a value that has not been queried yet, or where no response was received
+-   `UNKNOWN_STATE` is an alias for `null` and indicates that some information has been queried, but the corresponding state is **(known to be) unknown**.
+For example a multilevel device without intermediate position support - it knows that it is neither fully open, nor fully closed, but not the exact position.

+Two related utility types have been introduced to preserve this distinction through the type system and replace the former `Maybe<T>` type:

+-   `MaybeNotKnown<T>` is `T | NOT_KNOWN` and indicates that something is either of the type `T`, or `NOT_KNOWN = undefined`
+-   `MaybeUnknown<T>` is `T | UNKNOWN_STATE` and indicates that something is either of the type `T`, or `UNKNOWN_STATE = null`

+Many method signatures and properties which previously used `undefined` to indicate an uncertainty have been updated to use either of the previous types to make it clear what an absence of a value means.
+Likewise, several CC values can now be `null / UNKNOWN_STATE`.
+The `preserveUnknownValues` driver option has been removed.

+Application developers should double-check their code for a common class of errors/bugs that could be introduced by this change, e.g.:

+-   The comparisons `== null`, `== undefined`, `!= null` and `!= undefined` fail to distinguish between `NOT_KNOWN` and `UNKNOWN_STATE`.
+While it is generally recommended to use triple-equals comparison in JavaScript, in these cases, double-equals is a convenient way to compare against both `null` and `undefined` at the same time.
+-   Likewise for nullish coalescing and optional chaining operators (`?.`, `??`, `??=`)
+-   Expecting a `number` or `boolean` when a CC value is not `undefined` is no longer safe, because it could be `null`.

 ## Removed several deprecated method signatures, enums and properties

 -   The enum member `NodeType["Routing End Node"]` has been removed.
 This has been called `"End Node"` since `v9.3.0`